awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.multiplestatements.batching.md

 **Note**
 The entire batch must consist of either read statements or write statements; you cannot mix both in one batch\.
+The batch must have 1 statement and no more than 25 statements\.

 **Topics**
 + [Syntax](#ql-reference.multiplestatements.batching.syntax)